Selected Reserve GI Bill (MGIB-SR)

 - Then make sure your selected program is approved for VA training.
 If you are unsure, VA will inform you and the school or company about the requirements.

-- Use VA Form 22-1990, Application for Education Benefits.
-Send it to the VA regional office that manages the State where you will train.
+- Apply by mail by using VA Form 22-1990, Application for Education Benefits.
+Send it to the VA regional office that manages the State where you will train OR

 If you have started training, take your application and your Notice of Basic Eligibility to your school or employer.
 Ask them to complete VA Form 22-1999, Enrollment Certification.
 Send both of your completed forms (VA Form 22-1990 and VA Form 22-1999) to your local VA regional office.